The effects of individual versus community-influenced isolation on SIS epidemic persistence on finite random graphs: Introduction

 \section{Introduction}

-The contact process, introduced by \cite{Harris1974}, has long been studied as stochastic epidemic model on graphs.
+The \textit{contact process}, introduced by \cite{Harris1974}, is one of the popular models in the context of epidemic spread and it has long been studied as a stochastic epidemic model for recurring infections spreading on graphs.
 Given a graph $G = (V,E)$ with vertices $V$ and edges $E$, the \textit{classical contact process} allows for two possible states on each vertex, healthy and infected, and has a single parameter $\lambda$ that determines the rate at which infection spreads across edges from infected to healthy vertices.
-The contact process has been studied extensively on lattices, trees, and general random graphs .
+The contact process has been studied extensively on lattices \cite{liggett2013stochastic}, trees \cite{pemantle1992contact}, and general random graphs \cite{bhamidi2021survival}.

-Recently, there has been increased interest in variant contact process models that include additional vertex states or edge behaviors as a way to model more complex pathogen dynamics and human behavior.
+Recently, there has been increased interest in studying different variants and improvisations of the contact process models that include additional vertex states or edge behaviors as a way to model more complex pathogen dynamics and human behavior.
 We consider two such models here.
 The first, the \textit{contact process with isolation}, includes an additional isolated state in which vertices can neither transmit nor receive infection, and has infected vertices self-isolate at rate $\alpha$.
 The second, the \textit{contact process with vigilance}, also includes the isolated state but instead of self-isolation, each healthy vertex isolates each of its infected neighbors at rate $\alpha$.
 These models are intended to model different ways in which individuals or communities might respond to the presence of infection.
+An important point of comparison between these models is the survival time of the infection on finite graphs with $n$ vertices.
+We ask whether there exist distinct parameter regimes (phases) where the survival time is short (at most polynomial in $n$) versus long (at least super-polynomial in $n$).

 An important difference between our models and the classical contact process is that the classical contact process has a type of monotonicity called \textit{attractiveness} (or equivalently is an attractive particle system) while our models are not known to have this property.
 This property states that if we have initial infected sets $A \subseteq B$ and $\xi_t^A$ and $\xi_t^B$ are the infected sets at time $t$ beginning from initial infected sets $A$ and $B$ respectively, then there exists a coupling between $\xi_t^A$ and $\xi_t^B$ such that $\xi_t^A \subseteq\xi_t^B$ for all $t \geq 0$.
 Attractiveness is an important ingredient in the proofs of many results about the classical contact process.
 Neither the contact process with isolation nor the contact process with vigilance is known to be an attractive particle system, and this presents technical challenges in deriving our results.